BBaysinger/bb-portfolio/docs/private-content-workflow.md

 These root commands route through `scripts/content-workflow.sh`, which centralizes content-root resolution, full-dataset export/import sequencing, and production overwrite confirmation.

+The `ALLOW_DEV_WRITE=true` and `ALLOW_PROD_WRITE=true` prefixes satisfy the required write guards for remote targets.
+They do not disable other safety checks.
+Production writes still require the separate production confirmation step.

 `content:migrate` uses an internal temporary staging directory.
 It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local seeding/export tasks.

 Alternate directory examples: